-Trials and Tribulations of Being a Skeleton” illustrates exactly why I’m immensely
+Gentleman Scholar’s “The Trials and Tribulations of Being a Skeleton” Animated Short Makes Me Really Glad I’m Not One

 First formed in 2010, Gentleman Scholar describes itself as “a band of like-minded storytellers and solution-driven artists.”
 The production company has worked together for the past four years telling clever, creative, and occasionally cheeky stories through standalone videos, ad campaigns, and more — and their latest, Halloween-themed video might just be my favorite thing they’ve produced so far.
 Maybe it’s because I have a weird sense of humor, but I find “Trials and Tribulations” hilarious; I also, however, find it strangely affirming.
 Even if we’re not literal skeletons, we’ve all had days like this little guy’s — y’know, the type where everything seems to be going wrong.
 The worst part is that the smaller and seemingly more insignificant each incident (spilled coffee, falling up rather than down the stairs, and so on), the worse it feels.
 But hey, if even skeletons get the blues, at least we can all commiserate together, right?